 The health program is designed to help students maintain optimum health.
-The Health Office is located on the first floor of Regina Hall.
-The program is under the direction of a physician and a registered nurse.
+The Health Office is located on the first floor of the college.
 Individual confidential health records are maintained and may be released only upon permission of the student or graduate.

 An annual health re-assessment is required.
 A Mantoux test is required every year for St. Elizabeth students as well as those students affiliating with the Mohawk Valley Health Systems.
 SUNY Upstate Medical University requires a Mantoux test every six months.
-Compliance with health policies and all immunization requirements is essential in order to remain in the College.
+Compliance with health policies and all immunization requirements of any host agency are essential in order to remain in the College.